Dilan1020/soundscape2020spring/README.md

-# Dilan's Soundscape Repo
+# `Dilan's Soundscape  - 'Conversation With Demetrius'`

-For my Soundscape I plan on exploring the audible effect of cell phones and social media have on our everyday relationships.
-I would use these sounds to exemplify how often we are hearing these sounds on a daily basis and how they can disrupt connections and conversations with the people around you.
+For my Soundscape I explored the audible effect of cell phones on conversations.
 The soundscape will feature a scattered conversation between two people along with many recognizable sounds and tones.

-Self-Sourced Sounds:

-* Audio of myself and a friend talking in a public space
-* Background voices of other students
-* Background footsteps
-* Zipping backpacks
-* Picking up/putting down cell phone
-* Phone vibrations
-* Phone text/call tones

-Sources Sounds:

-* Light background music
-* Various social media sounds (Snapchat, instagram, etc.)
+This project was created with various sounds from https://freesound.org/ along with self-recorded conversation audio.

+Audacity project and mp3 is located in `Soundscape/`

+#
-## Source information available in Soundscape/Sources.md
+## Source information available in `Soundscape/ASSETS.md`